DataDog/documentation/content/tracing/setup/java.md

 ### Priority Sampling

-Distributed Traces may sampling inconsistently when the linked traces run on different hosts.
-Enable priority sampling to ensure that distributed traces are complete.
-Priority sampling achieves this by automatically assigning and propagating a priority value along all traces, depending on their service and volume.
-Priorities can also be set manually to either drop non-interesting traces or to keep important ones.
+Distributed Traces may sample inconsistently when the linked traces run on different hosts.
+To ensure that distributed traces are complete, enable priority sampling.
+Priority sampling automatically assigns and propagates a priority value along all traces, depending on their service and volume.
+Priorities can also be set manually to drop non-interesting traces or keep important ones.

 Priority sampling is disabled by default.
 To enable it, configure the `priority.sampling` flag to `true` ([see how to configure the client above](#configuration)).